lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

    trojita

 from the command line.
-The icon for Trojita looks like an envelope.
+The icon for Trojita looks like an envelope with a blue piece of paper.